mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   {{?I-D.draft-ietf-quic-reliable-stream-reset}} would allow RoQ senders and receivers to use versions of CLOSE\_STREAM and STOP\_SENDING that contain offsets.
-The offset could be used to reliably retransmit all frames up to a certain frame that should be cancelled before resuming transmission of further frames on new QUIC streams.
+The offset could be used to reliably retransmit all frames up to a certain frame that ought to be cancelled before resuming transmission of further frames on new QUIC streams.

 # Considered RTCP Packet Types and RTP Header Extensions {#rtcp-analysis}